Sahar Atassi

 About Sahar

-While in law school, Sahar served as an articles editor for The George Washington Law Review, along with being a Dean’s Fellow and a Legal Research and Writing Fellow.
-She also contributed to classroom instruction as a teaching assistant for civil procedure and first-year legal writing.
-Sahar gained additional experience through internships with the DC Solicitor General’s Office and federal district judges of the US District Court for the District of Maryland and the Eastern District of Virginia.
+While in law school, Sahar served as an articles editor of The George Washington Law Review and supported classroom instruction as a civil procedure and first-year legal writing teaching assistant.
+She gained additional experience through internships with the DC Solicitor General’s Office and federal district judges on the US District Courts for the District of Maryland and the Eastern District of Virginia.

 Sahar maintains an active pro bono practice, which includes representing noncitizens in petitions for review before federal appellate courts.